 The sale is usually held in the first couple of Saturdays of August, but has been delayed this year until 31 August 2019, starting at 8.30am.

 “Every year we work to improve the range to make it even better than the last,” an Aldi spokesperson says.

 “This year is no exception, with considerable time devoted to product development, sourcing and testing to ensure our products are of the highest quality and exceptionally priced.”

-Liz, a rider since 1969, also helped develop MotoCAP, motorcycle clothing ratings system.
-So far, MotoCAP has not tested any Aldi products.
+So far, motorcycle clothing ratings system MotoCAP has not tested any Aldi products.

 However, Aldi claims they have been “testing relevant motorcycle clothing products to European Standards for several years in order to obtain independent certification”.

 “This year, we have worked closely with our supply partners to create products that are both safe and stylish – all without compromising on quality,” their spokesperson says.

 “All Torque motorcycle clothing has been certified to the European Personal Protective Equipment Regulation (2016/425).

 “We anticipate the leather jacket will be popular among customers as it is exceptional value for money.”